Should You Pay Off Your Mortgage Early?

 Paying off your mortgage early can help save thousands of dollars in interest.
-But before you start throwing a lot of money that direction, you’ll need to consider a few things before deciding whether it’s a smart option.
+But before you start throwing a lot of money in that direction, you’ll need to consider a few factors to determine whether it’s a smart option.

-We’ll share some of the pros and cons of paying off your mortgage early and give you a few tips you can use to reduce your loan.
+In this article, we’ll share some of the pros and cons of paying off your mortgage early – and give you a few tips you can use to reduce the interest you’ll pay on your loan.

-Every time you make a mortgage payment, it’s split between your principal – the amount of money you initially borrowed – and your interest.
-Most of your payment goes towards interest during the first few years of your loan.
-You owe less in interest as you pay down your principal.
+Every time you make a mortgage payment, it’s split between your principal and interest.
+Most of your payment goes toward interest during the first few years of your loan.
+You owe less in interest as you pay down your principal, which is the amount of money you originally borrowed.
 At the end of your loan, a much larger percentage of your payment goes toward principal.

 You can apply extra payments directly to the principal balance of your mortgage.
-Attacking your principal directly with an extra payment reduces the amount of money you’ll pay interest on – before it can accrue.
+Making additional principal payments reduces the amount of money you’ll pay interest on – before it can accrue.
 This can knock years off your mortgage term and save you thousands of dollars.

 Now, let’s say that you pay an extra $100 every month toward a loan with the exact same term, principal and interest rate.
-At the end of the term, you will have paid $82,598.49 total in interest.
-That’s $25,205.77 less than you would have paid if you didn’t make any extra payments.
-You’ll also pay your loan off 74 months earlier than you would if you only paid your premium each month.
+At the end of the term, you’ll have paid $128,170.57 total in interest.
+That’s $45,586.71 less than you would have paid if you didn’t make any extra payments.
+You’ll also pay your loan off 81 months earlier than you would if you only paid your premium each month.

 Paying down your mortgage early reduces the amount that you’ll pay over time, but finance experts don’t agree that you should always focus on paying your loan off as soon as possible.
-Some believe that the average American should concentrate more on investing that extra money into a retirement account or emergency fund.
+Some believe that the average American should concentrate on investing rather than paying off their mortgage early, putting that extra money into a retirement account or an investment fund.
 Others believe that it’s better to use the money that would have gone to extra payments to pay down other sources of debt.